 Are These Problems to Be Expected With a Front-Load Washer?

-However, they are designed to use very low water levels and this can cause problems with expelling wash residue.
+They are designed to use low water levels and this can cause problems with expelling wash residue.
 The appliance design also is a hindrance when its components never dry out completely.
 Repairs may also be higher over the long run, than with those associated with top-load washers.

 Problems with mold and odors have been occurring in some models since these were introduced, but may not be typical of all front-loaders.
 Since washer use and care varies with different appliance owners, one may have problems, while another may totally enjoy their high-efficiency washer without serious complaints.